 - Empowering preK-12 education: Schools should be places where students feel comfortable in their own skin and identity.
 YWCA Lancaster opposes any attempts for local school boards to withhold a more contextualized and empowering education for students, and supports social emotional, trauma informed, and equitable educational initiatives at the foundation of all learning

-Public Safety: an individual’s ability to receive equal treatment within and beyond the criminal justice system
+An individual’s ability to receive equal treatment within and beyond the criminal justice system.

 What we support: